 In addition to unpaid rent, a security deposit protects the landlord against damage caused to the rental unit.
 If your landlord believes you are responsible for damage beyond reasonable wear and tear, they can apply to the Residential Tenancy Branch (RTB) for permission to keep your security deposit.

 If you are allowed to have a pet, your landlord can require a pet damage deposit of up to half the monthly rent.
-This is the maximum amount a landlord can charge for a pet damage deposit, regardless of how many pets you have.
+This is the maximum amount a landlord can charge, regardless of the number of pets they allow you to have.
 You will have to pay this deposit either at the start of your tenancy, or when you get a pet at any point during your tenancy.
-If your pet causes extraordinary damage or unreasonably disturbs others, your landlord may try to evict you and keep your pet damage deposit.
+If your pet causes significant damage or unreasonably disturbs others, your landlord may have grounds to evict you and keep your pet damage deposit.
 See TRAC’s webpage, Pets, and Residential Tenancy Branch Policy Guideline 31 for more information.

 Guide dogs: If you have a dog that falls under the Guide Dog and Service Dog Act, your landlord must allow it and cannot require a pet damage deposit.

 According to section 21 of the Residential Tenancy Act, you are not allowed to apply your security deposit towards rent without your landlord’s permission.
 For example, you cannot pay only half of your last month’s rent and tell your landlord to cover the remaining half with your security deposit, unless you have their written consent.